Bucky24/react-animate/README.md

 Keyframes should always be numeric, and represent the tick at which the value should be reached.

+### Style keys

-Animation keys currently only support css properties, prepended with `style.`. so in order to set the `color` property, you would set `style.color`.
+Style keys are any valid css style, prepended with `style.`. so in order to set the `color` property, you would set `style.color`.
 Note these should be React css properties, so use `marginTop`, not `margin-top`.

+### Rotation

+The `rotation` key will properly handle the rotation of the component, using `transform`.
+This is a shortcut key to allow the user to do rotations without building the full `transform` string.

 ## Tips For Use